-Opposite the old Ursuline Convent on Chartres Street stands the Beauregard-Keyes House.
+Opposite the old Ursuline Convent on Chartres Street stands the BK Historic House and Gardens.
 The House is now owned by the Keyes Foundation, which was established by late resident Frances Parkinson Keyes, to ensure the preservation of the house and garden which she restored.
 Since the construction of the House in 1826, many different residents have contributed to the stories that make up the fabric of this unique historical site.

 Explore the links below to learn more, or come by for a tour!

 The short film above was made by WYES Studios in honor of New Orleans's tricentennial in 2018 and is a brief but excellent introduction to the home's nearly 200 year history.

 Frances Parkinson Keyes, in the Author's Note of her book, Madame Castel's Lodger, gives her own account of how she became fortuitously involved with the Beauregard House.